rust-lang/rfcs/text/0000-braceless-else-on-braced-expressions.md

 }
 ```

 A better solution would be to *omit* the braces around the body of an `else`.
+This leads to a
+more flattened and easily navigable hierarchy.

 ```
 if foo() {